top of page

 Drawn to the Bay Area, I returned to Berkeley and earned my Doctorate in Psychology from the Wright Institute.
 I have delivered brief- and long-term psychotherapy services in a number of Bay Area settings including Access Institute for Psychological Services, BART's Peer Support Program, SFMTA's Peer Assistance Program, the UCSF Infant-Parent Program, KIPP SF Bay Area Academy, Mills College Counseling Center, the Wright Institute Clinic, and the Cleo Eulao Center.

-I specialize in anxiety and depression, dating and intimacy issues, self-destructive patterns of behavior, Peer Support, and work.
-I am a member of the Psychoanalytic Institute of Northern California, the International Association of Relational Psychoanalysis and Psychotherapy, and the Northern California Society for Psychoanalytic Psychotherapy.
+I have psychoanalytic training from PINC (Psychoanalytic Institute of Northern California) and am on the faculty at the San Francisco Center for Psychoanalysis and Access Institute.
+In addition to these organizations, I am also a member of the International Association of Relational Psychoanalysis and Psychotherapy, and the Northern California Society for Psychoanalytic Psychotherapy.
 I consult and attend courses regularly to continue my education.

 bottom of page